agaveplatform/science-apis/README.md

 If you intend on building the APIs from scratch, you will also need the following:

-* [Java 7]
+* [Java 9]
 * [PHP 5.5+]
-* [Maven 3.2+]
+* [Maven 3.6+]

 ### Port ranges

 When you start up the APIs, each API will be assigned a dynamic port.
 This is purely for development purposes.
-In order to access the APIs, you will always point your requests to the proxy container which serves as the web root of the APIs.
+In order to access the APIs, you will always point your requests to the [Traefik](https://traefik.io) reverse proxy container which load balances traffic to the APIs.
 The proxy image handles URL rewriting, load balancing, and port mapping so you do not have to worry about runtime changes if you restart or scale a running API.

-The proxy container exposes ports `80`, and `443`.
-By default, SSL is disabled and all SSL traffic is redirected to port 80.
-This is **NOT** recommended for production or public use.
-We default to port 80 here so you do not need to deal with hostname validation, creating and reassigning SSL certs, and importing public keys to the Agave API Manager if you bring it up.
-It short, we use port 80 because it makes things easier for you to stand up and kick around quickly.
+The proxy container exposes ports `80`, `443`, and `28443`.
+By default, SSL is enabled and all HTTP traffic is redirected to port 443.

 In the event you will be interacting with an FTP or GridFTP server, you will also need to make sure that the Docker host on which the APIs are running has the standard FTP and GridFTP port ranges installed.
 Subsets of these port ranges are exposed by default in both the API and worker containers and are necessary to avoid performance penalties when interacting with remote servers over these protocols.